How to handle toddler misbehavior using positive and gentle parenting.

 Importance Of Staying Calm During Heated Situations

-It is important to stay calm during difficult parenting moments.
-You’re teaching your child how to handle situations and if you are quick to anger you are teaching your child that kind of behaviour is ok.
+You’re teaching your child how to handle situations, and if you are quick to anger, you are teaching your child that kind of behavior is ok.

 Make sure you take a breather when times are hard and remind yourself that these tough moments do not last forever and that you’re doing a great job.